|

 ![]() |

-A wintry view of the Winter Palace south
+A wintery view of the Winter Palace south

 façade as seen when looking across from the beginning of